CSPG 5 - Evaluation of Credentials for Individuals Prepared Outside of the United States

 - Foreign Credentials

-All foreign transcripts must be evaluated by a professional credentials evaluation agency accredited by the Association of International Credentials Evaluators (AICE); National Association of Credentials Evaluation Services (NACES); an agency approved by the federal department of education; or an agency approved by another U.S. state department of education in order to obtain the approving state's educator credential.
+All foreign transcripts must be evaluated by a professional credential evaluation agency accredited by the Association of International Credential Evaluators.
+Inc. (AICE); National Association of Credential Evaluation Services (NACES); or an agency approved by another U.S. state department of education in order to obtain the approving state's educator credential.

+Contact the Bureau of School Leadership and Teacher Quality if you wish to utilize the services of an agency that is not a member of AICE or NACES to make sure it is recognized.
 Pennsylvania does not endorse or recommend any individual credential evaluation service.
-Please contact the Bureau of School Leadership and Teacher Quality if you wish to utilize the services of an agency that is not a member of AICE or NACES to make sure it is recognized.

 The evaluation agency must provide a report that includes: